GMC Yukon Insurance Rates

 Rates are averaged for all GMC Yukon models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-- Drivers who tend to receive serious violations may pay on average $1,150 more each year to buy GMC Yukon insurance
+- Higher risk drivers that have major violations or accidents may pay on average $1,150 more per year to insure a GMC Yukon

 Rate Tables and Charts